 Police in Washington arrested over 100 people, including Vietnam war veterans on Thursday (April 22) -- as the veterans demonstrated against the war.

-Police in Washington arrested over 100 people, including Vietnam war veterans on Thursday (April 22) -- as the veterans demonstrated against the war.
+Background: Police in Washington arrested over 100 people, including Vietnam war veterans on Thursday (April 22) -- as the veterans demonstrated against the war.
 The former soldiers, some crippled, had been gathering in Washington for several days for demonstrations which were due to climax in a mass protest and lobby outside the White House on Saturday (April 24).
 They wee arrested as they tried to demonstrate outside the Supreme Court, which had earlier ruled that they could not go on camping on lawns opposite the White House.
 When arrested, the ex-servicemen -- who want an immediate end to the war -- raised their hands above their heads "prisoner-of-war" style, and were led off singing and chanting.
 There was little violence.

 One of their leaders, former Navy gunboat Commander John Kerry, later told the Senate Foreign Relations Committee: